Acushnet, Massachusetts: Library

 The town of Acushnet first established a free library in 1896.
 The town's Russell Memorial Library, dedicated to a member of the prominent Russell family of New Bedford, lies in the town's population center.
 In fiscal year 2008, the town of Acushnet spent 0.87% ($189,813) of its budget on its public library—some $18 per person.

 On December 5, 2015, Russell Memorial Library closed its doors to relocate to the former Marie S. Howard School on Middle Road.
 The Acushnet Public Library opened on December 21, 2015.

 Education

 The Acushnet Public School District contains two public schools, an elementary school and a middle school.
 The Acushnet Elementary School serves students from preschool to fourth grade, and the Albert F. Ford Middle School serves students from fifth to eighth grade.
 The schools are located next to each other on Middle Road, near the geographic center of town.

-Rising high school students are able to attend one of two public high schools in neighboring municipalities: Fairhaven High School of the Fairhaven Public School District to the south, or New Bedford High School of New Bedford Public Schools to the west.
-High school students may also choose to attend Old Colony Regional Vocational Technical High School in neighboring Rochester, Bristol County Agricultural High School in Dighton, or any other local private high school.
+High school students may choose to attend either Fairhaven High School or New Bedford High School, and are also eligible to apply to attend Old Colony Regional Vocational Technical High School in Rochester or Bristol County Agricultural High School in Dighton.

 The town is also home to Saint Francis Xavier School, a private Catholic school serving kindergarten through eighth grade.